JakuninOleg/it-club-test/README.md

 ## App Overview
 This app lets you create contacts and payment methods saving everything in browser local storage.
 You may choose contact and payment method to transfer money.
+Mobile-only styling.

 ## Patterns
 This app iplements different Vue, Vue 3 and Web patterns: